Margarita Nolasco Armas: Career

 Nolasco began her career working at the National Museum of Anthropology in the old building located at #13 Calle de Moneda, as a cataloger and was quickly promoted to a research position at Instituto Nacional de Antropología e Historia (INAH), working her way up the ladder to become the Director of the graduate and post-graduate studies of anthropology at INAH.
 Throughout her career, besides teaching at ENAH, Nolasco taught at UNAM, the Universidad Iberoamericana Ciudad de México, the University of California, San Diego, and the Complutense University of Madrid.
 She was awarded the Ignacio Manuel Altamirano Medal from the Secretariat of Public Education in 2000 for her instruction career.

 One of Nolasco's first publications was a thorough analysis of land tenure in San Juan Teotihuacán, in Edomex, which she released in 1961.
 She evaluated the claims of rural agricultural workers and their demands for their land rights to be protected.
-She was a participant in the aftermath of the student movement known as Mexico 68, going from building to building in search of her son, Juan Carlos.
+She was a participant in the aftermath of the Mexican Movement of 1968, going from building to building in search of her son, Juan Carlos.
 Nolasco focused her studies on peoples which had been little researched before in Mexico, including the Tohono O'odham and Pima and other northern border communities.
 Nolasco also performed investigations on southern border migrations, working with researchers in Guatemala and Belize.
 She traveled the country to examine migration patterns of indigenous peoples in Guatemala and expanded her research to include agricultural workers.
 One of her most noted works, explored coffee production in Mexico.
 Café y sociedad en México (Coffee and Society in Mexico, 1985), published with a group of researchers she led, is the most complete study of the topic and classically evaluated the production and environmental impact, as well as the socio-economic impact of coffee as an agricultural product of Mexico.